Your qualitative analysis “needs more depth”, but what does that mean?

-If you’re writing a qualitative PhD findings chapter and getting feedback like:
+Maybe you’re writing your qualitative findings chapter and getting feedback like:

 I often think this stage of the PhD feels a lot like starting a completely new job.